NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 At this time, none of the RIRs offer RPKI publication as a service for members, though some have it on their roadmap.
 Currently, only the Brazilian registry NIC.br provides an RPKI repository server for their members.
-As a result, in most cases you will have to publish your certificate and ROAs yourself.
+As a result, in most cases you will have to publish your certificate and ROAs yourself, as described in the :ref:`doc_krill_publication_server` section.

 Member Portals
 --------------